oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 Plan: 0 to add, 2 to change, 0 to destroy.
 ```

+## Config Drift Solutions

 The best way for your organization to handle this drift will depend on your business needs.
+When Terraform and Okta disagree about a resource, it's up to you to decide which of them is more correct, and change the less correct one so that they match.

-## Make Terraform match Okta
+### Make Terraform match Okta

-If manual changes need to be reflected by Terraform changes, import the changed resources as demonstrated above
+If manual changes need to be reflected by Terraform changes, use `terraform import`, as shown above, to change your Terraform.

-## Make Okta match Terraform
+### Make Okta match Terraform

-If manual changes represent errors that should be overwritten by Terraform, simply run `terraform apply`.
+If manual changes to Okta represent errors that should be overwritten by Terraform, simply run `terraform apply`.

+## Fix the Config Drift

+For the purposes of this workshop, assume that Terraform's configuration represents the desired state of the infrastructure.
+How should you make Okta match Terraform?

-After running `terraform apply`, the admin console will show that the foxglove user is back to being active and in the garden group, just how Terraform describes it.
+After you run `terraform apply`, the admin console will show that the foxglove user is back to being active and in the garden group, just how Terraform describes it.

 # Control API Usage